‘Empire’ Recap: Lucious Struggles To Adjust After His Brush With Death

 At family dinner, Lucious starts asking questions about the boys.
 He hits a sore spot when he asks Andre if he has a special someone.
 Trying to change the subject, Cookie asks Lucious if he’s listened to any more of his songs.
 She so desperately wants him to get his memories back.
 He says his songs give him a headache.

 But there’s one song he likes, one that Cookie wrote.
 She wrote it in prison and never got credit for it.
 Lucious doesn’t understand why.
 Finally, Hakeem gets sick of being so gentle with Lucious.
 The boys start to fight, and Lucious loses it.
-He’s totally confused and angry that he can’t remember.
+He’s totally confused and angry that he can’t remember anything.
 His boys and Cookie wrap their arms around him.
 They’re not going to let him go.

 At the 20th anniversary celebration, Tiana performs with Hakeem and Jamal.
 After Lucious freaks out backstage, Claudia calms him down.
 Lucious goes out in front of the crowd and puts on quite a show.
 He doesn’t hide the fact that he lost his leg.
 He also tells the world that Cookie wrote “Love Me.”
 He finally gives her the credit she deserves.
 After everyone’s gone, Lucious talks to Cookie about faking it for the crowd.
 “I wish I could remember,” he tells Cookie.
 “I just don’t.”
 He walks away from Cookie with Claudia.
 Cookie’s not going to give up on Lucious so easily.
 She knows he’ll remember everything one day.
 She’s Cookie Lyon.
 She’s unforgettable.